 Determinative Effect

 Instruction 5.1.7 requires the plaintiff to show that the plaintiff’s protected activity had a “determinative effect” on the allegedly retaliatory activity.
 This is the standard typically used in Title VII pretext cases outside the context of retaliation.
 See Comment 5.1.2.
 Title VII claims that do not involve retaliation can alternatively proceed on a mixed-motive theory under 42 U.S.C. § 2000e-2(m), subject to the affirmative defense stated in 42 U.S.C. § 2000e-5(g)(2)(B), see Comment 5.1.1, but the mixed-motive proof framework is unavailable for Title VII retaliation claims.
 See Univ. of Tex.
 Sw.
 Med.
 Ctr. v.
-Nassar, 133 S. Ct.
-2517, 2533 (2013) (“Title VII retaliation claims must be proved according to traditional principles of but-for causation, not the lessened causation test stated in § 2000e–2(m).
-This requires proof that the unlawful retaliation would not have occurred in the absence of the alleged wrongful action or actions of the employer.”); id. at 2534 (rejecting contention that the Price Waterhouse mixed-motive test could be used for Title VII retaliation claims).
+Nassar, 570 U.S. 338, 360 (2013) (“Title VII retaliation claims must be proved according to traditional principles of but-for causation, not the lessened causation test stated in § 2000e–2(m).
+This requires proof that the unlawful retaliation would not have occurred in the absence of the alleged wrongful action or actions of the employer.”); id. at 362 (rejecting contention that the Price Waterhouse mixed-motive test could be used for Title VII retaliation claims).

 Federal employees’ retaliation claims